voxelwind/voxelwind/README.md

 To run Voxelwind, Java 8 is required.
 Additionally, it is strongly recommended you run Voxelwind on a recent 64-bit x86 Debian-based Linux distribution (Debian 8 or Ubuntu 16.04) for two reasons:

-* Voxelwind can use multiple threads to listen to the same port on Linux (`SO_REUSEPORT`). **JDK 9 includes more native support for SO_REUSPORT, so it will work on any modern Unix-like OS.**
+* Voxelwind can use multiple threads to listen to the same port on Linux (`SO_REUSEPORT`). **JDK 9 includes native support for this flag, so it is likely this will appear in a future Netty version.**
 * Voxelwind can take advantage of native compression support.
 (A solution needs to be sought for native encryption support.)

 Voxelwind will work on other configurations outside 64-bit Debian/Ubuntu, but scalability and throughput will be affected.